-If you want to work with other freelancers, a brand name gives a bit more scope for that.
+If you want to work with other freelancers, a brand name you more scope for that.
+For instance, you could hire or partner with other freelancers to work under your brand.

-If your freelance work includes something else - e.g. running a blog of your own - then you might feel that a brand name is a better fit for your business as a whole.
+If your work includes something other than just freelancing - e.g. running a blog of your own, or selling books - then you might feel that a brand name is a better fit for your business as a whole.